pip-services/pip-services-docs/content/en/net/aws/count/cloud_watch_counters.md

 - **\*:credential-store:\*:\*:1.0** - (optional) credential stores to resolve credentials requests

 ### Constructors
-Creates a new instance of this counters.
+Creates a new instance of this class.

 > `public` CloudWatchCounters()